Covid-19How Screen Machine has altered its service in response to the pandemic

 We now have a one-way system that uses the front door as an entrance and the rear door as an exit.
 If you are a wheelchair user or unable to use the stairs, please contact us ahead of time so we can arrange your access to Screen Machine via the ramp.

 Doors won’t open until 15 minutes before a film’s schedule start time.
-If you arrive, we ask you to please queue at the bottom of the stairs, observing physical distancing.
+If you arrive before they open, we ask you to please queue at the bottom of the stairs, observing physical distancing.
 You will be asked to enter one booking at a time, confirm your name and seat number(s) with Iain or David, and the usher will direct you to them.
 Please do not sit in any other seat or move around the auditorium more than is necessary.
 At the end of the screening, please observe physical distancing as you leave.

 You can bring food and drink with you, but we ask that you please take your rubbish away when you leave.
 There is hand sanitiser available for when you enter and exit.